apostrophecms/docs/docs/cookbook/creating-custom-schema-fields.md

 },
 ```

 The first watcher is `generation()`.
 This method will fire if the `generation` prop is either updated within the component or by Apostrophe.
 This causes the stored values for our schema fields to be updated.
+Note that you can utilize this watcher to trigger an update of the component.
+But, you should avoid mutating the passed prop by setting ``:generation=$"`${generation}:${innerGeneration}`"``, and then triggering the update by incrementing the `innerGeneration` value.

 The `gradeSchemaInput` handler will be called any time there is a change to one of our schema input fields.
 As long as there aren't errors in any of the schema fields, this will update the state values for our input fields.